JuliaAtoms/AtomicLevels.jl/docs/src/orbitals.md

 groups of orbitals with the same angular symmetry and radial behaviour (i.e. a [subshell](https://en.wikipedia.org/wiki/Electron_shell#Subshells)).

+All orbitals are subtypes of [`AbstractOrbital`](@ref).
+Types and methods that work on generic orbitals can dispatch on that.

 ```@docs
 Orbital
 RelativisticOrbital
+AbstractOrbital
 ```

 The [`SpinOrbital`](@ref) type can be used to fully qualify all the quantum numbers (that